 If we purchase a pre-made brine, we like the turkey brine from Williams Sonoma.

 Placing some butter under the skin is an excellent way to get a moist turkey.

 As it melts, it bastes the turkey and adds a yummy buttery flavor.
-For even more flavor, you can add simple herbs and spices to the butter, like thyme and rosemary.
+You can add simple herbs and spices to the butter for even more flavor, like thyme and rosemary.